Exploring Jalan Kukoh and York Hill estates. Singapore’s version of a hilltop town.

 At the same time, it’s also a continuation of my September Robertson Quay walk.
 My original intention that evening was to hike up to the estates after cutting through Robertson Quay.
 But midway, I changed my mind and headed in the direction of Great World City i.e. Zion Road instead.

 About Jalan Kukoh and York Hill estates – I haven’t been here since, I don’t know, four?
-Or five?
+Or five years old?
 A distant relative of mine used to live here but she shifted away when I was still in kindergarten.
 Ever since, I had no reason to come here.

 Well, didn’t happen.
 Not until now.
 My summary for this visit – wow, what a unique HDB precinct, markedly different from most other HDB estates especially the new ones.
-In a way, the clustered blocks also feels Hong Kong like, with the hilly terrain and all.
+In a way, the clustered blocks, particularly those at York Hill estate, also feel Hong Kong like.
+With the hilly terrain and all.

 With these being two of the oldest estates in the country, there’s naturally a … weathered feel to the area too.
 The revitalisation efforts performed on the blocks kept the area clean and pleasant, but one doesn’t miss the fact that this is an area that has almost finished its time in Singapore’s history.
 I wonder how long it’d be before these blocks are torn down.